njordev/njordev/README.md

 👋 Hi, I'm @njordev!

-👀 I'm a creative individual with a focus on product videos.
-I work primarily with Blender and have a strong interest in 3D modeling and animation.
+👀 I'm an IT Specialist trainee in Application Development (Fachinformatiker Anwendungsentwicklung) with a strong focus on programming in Java.
+I'm also exploring other languages like C, C++, and TypeScript.

-🌱 At the moment, I'm broadening my skills by learning to program.
-I'm always ready for new challenges and look forward to advancing in this new field.
+🌱 I'm expanding my skills in IT and programming, with a keen interest in building secure software structures, cybersecurity, and malware analysis.
+Additionally, I have a background in 3D modeling and animation, primarily using Blender.

-💞️ I'm looking to collaborate on exciting projects, especially if they involve 3D modeling, animation, or programming.
+💞️ I'm looking to collaborate and learn through innovative projects, particularly those that involve secure software design and development.
+I'm always eager to take on new challenges and grow my expertise.

-📫 Feel free to reach out to me through my GitHub for any potential collaborations or to chat about our shared interests.
-I'm always open to connecting with others in the community.
+📫 Feel free to reach out to me on GitHub to discuss shared interests.
+I’m always excited to connect with like-minded individuals in the community.